rtyler/activepush/README.md

     npm test

+Or:

+    mocha --compilers coffee:coffee-script test

 The integration tests assume a STOMP broker is running on `localhost:61613`.
 ActiveMQ can be started with the following command:

     activemq start broker:stomp://localhost:61613

+They also assume Selenium/WebDriver is running on `localhost:4444`.
+If you want to disable the WebDriver tests (they are significantly slower) comment out the last line of `test/integration-webdriver.coffee`, or run:

+    mocha --compilers coffee:coffee-script test/integration-socketio-client.coffee

 `integration-common.coffee` implements the logic of the tests while `integration-socketio-client.coffee` and `integration-webdriver.coffee` implement a common API to create either an in-process `socket.io-client` or a remote WebDriver instance running the demo.html page (which stores messages it receives in `window.messages` for introspection by the test)